kea-dev/kea-dev.github.io/docs/_posts/2023-02-21-github-classroom.md

 # Don't be a stranger
 The assignments are most often supplement to a [flipped classroom](posts/flipped-classroom/) approach - it means that we will do these exercises in class together where you can get support: Instructors can support learners - and learners can support each other.

-The exercises are _not_ designed to be _homework_ - but if you aren't able to join class, then you should work your way through them.
+The exercises are _not_ designed to be _homework_ - but if you aren't able to join class, then you should of course try to work your way through them at home.

 # Ground rules
 A few words on the assignments: